Almamu/linux-wallpaperengine/README.md

 ![example1](docs/images/example.gif)
 ![example2](docs/images/example2.gif)

+Want to see more examples of backgrounds that work?
+Head over to the [project's website](https://wpengine.alma.mu/#showcase)

 ## 🪲 Common issues
 ### Black screen when setting as screen's background
 This can be caused by a few different things depending on your environment and setup.